Azathothas/Stars/README.md

 - [konstruktoid/hardening](https://github.com/konstruktoid/hardening) – Hardening Ubuntu.
 Systemd edition.
 - [ksharinarayanan/SSRFire](https://github.com/ksharinarayanan/SSRFire) – An automated SSRF finder.
 Just give the domain name and your server and chill! ;) Also has options to find XSS and open redirects
 - [laluka/pty4all](https://github.com/laluka/pty4all) – By using its cutting edge technology (lolnope), you can now have a persistent multi reverse pty handler!
-- [lando/lando](https://github.com/lando/lando) – A development tool for all your projects that is fast, easy, powerful and liberating
 - [lefayjey/linWinPwn](https://github.com/lefayjey/linWinPwn) – linWinPwn is a bash script that streamlines the use of a number of Active Directory tools
 - [leitbogioro/Fuck_Aliyun](https://github.com/leitbogioro/Fuck_Aliyun)
 - [leitbogioro/Tools](https://github.com/leitbogioro/Tools) – Something about tools